ravlio/wow/README.md

 ## About

-World of Wisdom DDOS Protected TCP Server with Proof of Work by hashcash
+Word of Wisdom DDOS Protected TCP Server with Proof of Work by Hashcash

 ## The Task